lukehefson/surfing/Barbados/README.md

 - Long lulls between sets.
 When checking, make sure you wait for a set before writing it off as flat
 - Look for the boats pointing northwards– that means there is north swell in the water
 - If Maycocks is closing-out – try here
 - Best on a pushing mid-tide.
 Mid-tide on the drop will be more "sucky".
-Low tide can be faster with a barrelling end-section but still managable (depending on the swell size)
+Low tide can be faster with a barrelling end-section but still manageable (depending on the swell size)
 - Right-hander
 - Take off is relatively gentle.
 Usually needs a little bit of angle to get ahead of the wave (like South Point)
-- Walls up and peels very consitently for long rides
+- Walls up and peels very consistently for long rides
 - There is a section that looks like it's closing out, but can be made past with a re-entry/tap off the white-water
 - Entry/Exit: Just straight out from the beach with a little angle towards the peak which is usually in front of the house to the left of the beach (looking back to the beach)